Positive Line Bundles Over the Irreducible Quantum Flag Manifolds: Irreducible CQH-Hermitian Spaces and Positive Line Modules

-is a morphism in $^A_B\mathrm{Mod}_0$, where the conjugate $\overline{\F}$ and dual $\F^{\vee}$ modules are understood as objects in $^A_B\mathrm{Mod}_0$ in the sense of Appendix \ref{app:A}.
-Note that for any simple object $\F$, its conjugate $\overline{\F}$ and its dual $\F^{\vee}$ will again be simple, implying that any covariant Hermitian structures will be unique up to positive scalar multiple.
+is a morphism in $^A_B\mathrm{mod}_0$, where the conjugate $\overline{\F}$ and dual ${}^{\vee}\!\F$ modules are understood as objects in $^A_B\mathrm{mod}_0$ in the sense of Appendix \ref{app:A}.
+Note that for any simple object $\F$, its conjugate $\overline{\F}$ and its dual ${}^{\vee}\!\F$ will again be simple, implying that any covariant Hermitian structures will be unique up to positive scalar multiple.

-If $(\F, h_\F, \del_F)$ is a covariant Hermitian holomorphic vector bundle, then the Chern connection is always a left $A$-comodule map, see \cite[\textsection7.1]{OSV}.
-Finally, an \emph{Hermitian}, or \emph{holomorphic, covariant line bundle}, is a covariant Hermitian, or holomorphic, vector bundle $\EE$ such that $\dim(\Phi(\EE)) = 1$, where $\Phi$ is the functor given in Takeuchi's equivalence, Appendix~\ref{app:TAK}.
+If $(\F, h_\F, \del_F)$ is an Hermitian holomorphic relative Hopf module, then the Chern connection is always a left $A$-comodule map, see \cite[\textsection7.1]{OSV}.
+Finally, an \emph{Hermitian}, or \emph{holomorphic, relative line module}, is an Hermitian, or holomorphic, relative Hopf module $\EE$ such that $\dim(\Phi(\EE)) = 1$, where $\Phi$ is the functor from Takeuchi's equivalence given in Appendix~\ref{app:TAK}.

-\begin{remark} Note that in the covariant case, the Hermitian metric of an Hermitian structure is automatically a perfect pairing, which the composite differential calculus is automatically finitely generated and projective.
-Hence, the assumptions discussed in Remark \ref{rem:PP} are automatically satisfied \end{remark}
+\begin{remark} In the relative Hopf module case, the differential calculus is automatically finitely generated and projective.
+Hence, as discussed in Example \ref{eg:HermModCalc} we automatically get an Hermitian module.